Imagine if you couldn’t work because of an illness or injury – income protection insurance could support your financial needs for as long as you need.

 Why income protection insurance?

 Well, you might tell yourself that you could just take sick leave from work if you needed to – but some companies only pay sick pay for a few weeks.
-You could also be eligible for state benefits, but did you know it only pays out less than £100 a week?!
+You could also be eligible for state benefits, but did you know it only pays out just over £100 a week?!
 That doesn’t even cover Anna’s plant addiction.

 Or maybe you’ve been super responsible and you’ve got enough savings or an emergency fund to last you for a while – but how long will that really last you (personally, I would rather spend my savings on that Vietnam trip I’ve been planning for 4 years).